minprog/programming-1/20 Problem sets/00 0 - Scratch/10 Standard Edition.md

 * Viewing another’s solution to a problem set’s problem and basing your own solution on it.

+## Assessment

+Your work on this problem set will be evaluated along two axes primarily.

+### Scope

+To what extent does your code implement the features required by our specification?

+### Correctness

+To what extent is your code free of bugs?

+All students must ordinarily submit this and all other problem sets to be eligible for a satisfactory grade unless granted an exception in writing by the course's heads.

 ## Bits

 First curl up with Nate’s short on binary, if not too familiar:

-<iframe width="711" height="400" src="http://www.youtube.com/embed/hacBFrgtQjQ" frameborder="0" allowfullscreen></iframe>
+<iframe width="711" height="400" src="http://www.youtube.com/embed/hacBFrgtQjQ?showinfo=0" frameborder="0" allowfullscreen></iframe>

 And then with Nate’s short on ASCII:

-<iframe width="711" height="400" src="http://www.youtube.com/embed/UPlR4eMMCmI" frameborder="0" allowfullscreen></iframe>
+<iframe width="711" height="400" src="http://www.youtube.com/embed/UPlR4eMMCmI?showinfo=0" frameborder="0" allowfullscreen></iframe>

-Consider these questions rhetorical for now, but odds are they’ll come up again!
+Consider these questions rhetorical for now, but odds are they'll come up again!
+Not to worry if the answers aren’t obvious at first.
+They’re meant to induce a bit of thought!
+Week 0’s first lecture and Nate’s videos should provide you with the building blocks (daresay inputs!) with which to solve these problems.

 * How do you represent the (decimal) integer 50 in binary?